HITS - Microsoft Teams

 Users cannot migrate content or workflows from the campus service to the Michigan Medicine service.

-Microsoft Teams (MS Teams or, simply, Teams) offers the four following key features to enhance collaboration:
+Microsoft Teams (MS Teams or, simply, Teams) offers the following key features to enhance collaboration:

 • Chat: Instant messaging with colleagues.